-- 165. An undertaking is required to document, on an ongoing basis, the planned future development and enhancements of the internal model, including the methodology and timeline for improvements. - 166.
-An undertaking is required to document, on an ongoing basis, any major changes to the internal model. - 167.
-The documentation of major changes to the internal model shall address the implications for both the design and operational details of the internal model and an assessment of continued compliance with the validation criteria after the model change has been implemented.
-When a major change has had a significant impact on the outcome of the internal model the most recent valuation date shall be calculated with both the revised internal model and the previous version of the internal model and the outcomes of the internal models shall be compared.
-Any differences between the two due to the model change shall be, if possible, identified, quantified and documented.
+- (1) An undertaking must document, on an ongoing basis, the planned future development and enhancements of the internal model; including the methodology and timeline for improvements. - (2) An undertaking must document, on an ongoing basis, any major changes to the internal model. - (3) The documentation of major changes to the internal model must address the implications for both the design and operational details of the internal model and an assessment of continued compliance with the validation criteria after the model change has been implemented. - (4) When a major change has had a significant impact on the outcome of the internal model the most recent valuation date must be calculated with both the revised internal model and the previous version of the internal model and the outcomes of the internal models must be compared.
+Any differences between the two due to the model change must be, if possible, identified, quantified, and documented.